If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Large beekeeping operations harvest more honey annually.
 They have more honeycombs to process and extract honey from.
 The comb often comes in large batches.
-Crushing the large batches of honeycomb is easy with a honey press.
+Crushing large batches of honeycomb is easy with a honey press.
 The beekeeper can also use the larger-sized honey presses to crush more honeycomb per run.
-Large sized honey presses also hold more extracted honey in them.
-They can last long before needing to drain the extracted honey.
-The beekeeper is able to work continuously at pressing comb and the subsequent straining if any is needed.
+Large-sized honey presses also hold more extracted honey in them.
+They can last longer before needing to drain the extracted honey.
+The beekeeper is able to work continuously at pressing the comb and the subsequent straining if any is needed.

 Benefits of Using a Honey Press

 Honey presses have characteristics that are unique to them.
 They also perform differently from other honey extraction machines.
 Beekeepers choosing whether to use a centrifugal extractor or a honey press should take these performance and usage characteristics into consideration.

 1. When using Warré or Top Bar beehives